 Hey, I'm Gryphon!
-As a reward (or perhaps a penalty) for discovering my profile, enjoy this short (but horrible) joke: How do trees feel in the spring?
+As a reward (or perhaps a penalty) for discovering my profile, enjoy this short, horrible joke: How do trees feel in the spring?
 Releaved.

 Some of my favorite works of fiction are:

-Hitchhiker's Guide to the Galaxy and the Dirk Gently books, The Lord of the Rings and especially The Hobbit, The Martian and Hail Mary, Star Trek in general but especially Deep Space Nine, Monty Python, and virtually anything by Brandon Sanderson.
+Hitchhiker's Guide to the Galaxy and the Dirk Gently books, The Lord of the Rings and especially The Hobbit, The Martian and Hail Mary, Star Trek in general but especially Deep Space Nine, Monty Python, and many of Brandon Sanderson's works.

 In addition to writing and reading interactive storygames, I also enjoy writing fiction, hiking and camping in the woods, composing music, and I have an interest in theoretical physics.

 Works by me: Ruins of Anzar, Diplomat, and Capture the Flag.
 Ruins of Anzar is a puzzle and items based game.
 Diplomat and Capture the Flag are both traditional cave-of-time games, but are very different from each other: One is a complex story of war and political intrigue, and the other is about a diplomat.

 When Alexsis starts trying to steal your favorite seat in the school cafeteria, things get serious.
 The pair of you decide to resolve this dispute in combat: a game of capture the flag.
 Can you beat your nemesis in a game of capture the flag, and reclaim what is rightfully yours?

 This story is a short cave-of-time style game with seven possible victory endings.
 Happy flag-hunting!